 Against these measures, our learners thrive in an environment of high expectation.

 Westbridge Academy aims to deliver a broad, balanced and exciting curriculum to all of its learners.
-The curriculum offers an element of choice underpinned by a strong core consisting of English, Maths, Science, ICT, Art and Design and PHSE alongside sports and activities.
+The curriculum offers an element of choice underpinned by a strong core consisting of English, Maths, Science, ICT, Art and Design, Humanities, RE and PHSE alongside sports and activities.
 The offer enables students to develop behaviours that support learning as well as addressing academic, social and emotional needs.

 - English Language and Literature